 Our Design Approach

 We approach designing reptile caging very differently and have always designed our enclosures around the reptiles size and their specific needs.
 In years gone by we used wood for our larger enclosures but in recent years have gravitated towards PVC for its superior properties in housing and caring for reptiles.
-Photo: 4' L x 3' W x 7' H Wood Enclosure Built For Our Green Tree Python - 2004 This year we launched Maximum Reptile™, due to our frustrations with most commercially available reptile cages.
+Photo: 4' L x 3' W x 7' H Wood Enclosure Built For Our Green Tree Python - 2004 Recently, in 2019 we launched our own reptile enclosure brand Maximum Reptile™, due to our frustrations with most commercially available reptile cages.
 While we have seen hundreds of designs and construction methods over the years, very few have met our standards.
 Our new brand allows us to design and build superior reptile enclosures up to our standard, by putting the reptiles needs first vs building them down to a price point and compromising our commitment to superior reptile care.

 We are not alone in our approach to reptile keeping and over the last few years we have met and worked with many, like minded reptile enthusiasts that also strive to provide their pet reptiles with amazing habitats that have been created within large reptile enclosures.
 This commitment to better care is very exciting and just goes to show how far we have come.